fabiomolinar/videodocparser/README.md

 ## Example

-After cloning the repo, one can run the following command to run the process in debug mode (considering the input video is stored at `input/recording.mp4`, and the output to be stored at `output`): `cargo run -- -i input/recording.mp4 -o output -log_level debug`.
+After cloning the repo, one can run the following command to run the process in debug mode (considering the input video is stored at `input/recording.mp4`, and the output to be stored at `output`): `cargo run -- -i input/recording.mp4 -o output`.

+If instead of a PDF file you would like just the images from the document, you can set the output format to images as so: `cargo run -- -i input/recording.mp4 -o output -f img`.

 ## Profiling